 CURRENT READING – THE BIG PICTURE (final continuation)

-In the last ten posts I have diverted from the ongoing manuscript presented on this site in order to read and précis Sean Carroll’s luminous book, The Big Picture, where he recasts the physicalist perspective on reality in his expression, poetic naturalism.
+In the last ten posts I have diverted from the ongoing manuscript presented on this site in order to read and précis Sean Carroll’s luminous book, The Big Picture, where he recasts the physicalist perspective of reality in his expression, poetic naturalism.
 Today I wish to offer some comments which must be sparse given my heretofore wordiness.

 I should start by admitting, as most people who follow the site surely have noticed, that I come closer to the physicalist view than virtually any other perspective, and certainly closer than most forms of theism or religion.
 Still I think Carroll and I disagree on our key approach to philosophy.
 I see reality phenomenologically as layered into internal, proximate, social, scientific, and ultimate where he promotes a single physical reality with different ways of talking about it relative to the perspective adopted.
 While I am no solipsist, it seems to me that the most undeniable reality is the self, followed by the proximate.
 Scientific descriptions of matter and the universe are far less tangible, certain, or germane than my own existence and the nature of the immediate world around me.
 Science offers valuable insights into the working of the world and opportunities for its manipulation, but little of use in the conduct of life and its meaning.
 For example, proving (or granting) human finitude by itself is neither profound nor serviceable.